Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 For Serious Collectors: Valuation and Knowledge

-Rare Record Price Guide — Record Collector Magazine
+Rare Record Price Guide by Record Collector Magazine

 The UK bible for record valuation.
 Updated regularly, it covers thousands of artists and pressings with estimated market values.
 Essential if you're buying second-hand and want to know whether a price is fair.

-Physical only — no Kindle edition, which makes sense given it's a reference book you'll flip through repeatedly.
+Physical only.
+No Kindle edition exists, which makes sense given it's a reference book you'll flip through repeatedly at record fairs and market stalls.

 A collection of short books (typically 100-150 pages), each devoted to a single album.
 Over 150 titles covering everything from Dusty Springfield to Aphex Twin.
-The quality varies by author, but the best entries — on albums like Loveless, OK Computer, and Purple Rain — are genuinely revelatory.
+The quality varies by author, but the best entries, including those on Loveless, OK Computer, and Purple Rain, are genuinely revelatory.

 Why it matters for collectors: Changes how you listen.
 After reading a 33 1/3 book on an album you love, you'll hear details you missed for years.
 Several titles are on Kindle Unlimited if you want to sample a few before buying physical copies.